Chapter 2:

 The pair saluted each other for longer than one might normally, neither wanting to break rank until it became too awkward.
 Giving each other one final nod of recognition Harper opened the door and stepped outside, the tinkling of the bell signaling her departure.

 It was another four hours walking north until Harper settled down to rest for the evening.
-As she began unpacking parts of her bag she was surprised to see a long metal cylinder tucked underneath some of the spare clothes she had bought.
+While unpacking parts of her bag she was surprised to see a long metal cylinder tucked underneath some of the spare clothes she had bought.

 “Rainer, you sneaky bastard.”

 Smiling she pulled the object out and began to unscrew to the top, letting out a loud laugh at the sight of two large plastic bags; one was filled with a selection of her favorite hard candy, the other her favorite teas.
-And tucked on top a small note.
+And tucked in between a map book and a small note.

 “Never underestimate the power of positive attitude."